 - Do you feel drowsy during the day, particularly during monotonous situations?

-More than just drowsiness, sleep deprivation can lead to irritability, anger and depression, difficulty concentrating, short-term memory loss, impaired ability to drive and suppression of the immune system, meaning more colds and flu.
+A sleep disorder can lead to more than just drowsiness.
+Sleep deprivation can lead to irritability, anger and depression, difficulty concentrating, short-term memory loss, impaired ability to drive and suppression of the immune system, meaning more colds and flu.
 Other symptoms include repeated snoring interrupted by periods of silence, gasping or choking during sleep, restless sleep, falling asleep at in appropriate times, loss of energy and fatigue.

 Diagnosing Sleep Disorders